-• A parent or legal guardian is defined as the biological mother or father of a child; a person who by order of competent jurisdiction has been declared the mother or father of a child by adoption or the legal guardian of a child.
+A Parent or Legal Guardian is defined as the biological mother or father of a child; a person who by order of competent jurisdiction has been declared the mother or father of a child by adoption or the Legal Guardian of a child.

-In Loco Parentis - When an individual acts "in loco parentis" as the parent, this can only exist when the individual undertakes care and control of another (child/ren) in ABSENCE of such supervision by the natural parents and in absence of formal legal approval.
-When the parent is still in picture no such "in loco parentis" relationship exists.
+• In Loco Parentis - When an individual acts "in loco Parentis" as the Parent, this can only exist when the individual undertakes care and control of another (child/ren) in ABSENCE of such supervision by the natural Parents and in absence of formal legal approval.
+When the Parent is still in picture no such "in loco Parentis" relationship exists.
 This guidance has been provided by the IMCOM Office of Staff Judge Advocate.

-Parent Central Services (PCS): Parent Central Services, commonly referred to as the "Gateway to CYS Division," is the first place a Family visits at a new installation to obtain information and register for CYS Division programs.
+Parent Central Services (PCS): Commonly referred to as the "Gateway to CYS Division," is the first place a Family visits at a new installation to obtain information and register for CYS Division programs.
 CYS Parent Central Services:

-- ✓Verifies a patron's eligibility using the DoD ID Card (Military, Civilian, DoD contractor assigned to the Garrison, Reservist/National Guard, Active Duty soldier on orders) - ✓ Determines services patrons need (Wait list, hourly, part day, full day, SAC, MS/T, SKIES, Sports ,etc) - $\checkmark$ Explains age appropriate programs associated with patron's children - ✓ Conducts a search for care in CYS Division for immediate openings - ✓ Conducts initial and re-registration of patrons into all CYS Division programs - ✓ Explains Wait List polices and assists with wait list placement - ✓ Determines patron fee category IAW with the latest fee policy - ✓ Schedules new patrons for program orientations - ✓ Sends eNews publications and messages and contributes to websites of interest to parents.
+- √Verifies a patron's eligibility using the DoD ID Card (Military, Civilian, DoD contractor assigned to the Garrison, Reservist/National Guard, Active Duty soldier on orders) - ✓ Determines services patrons need (Wait list, hourly, part day, full day, SAC, MS/T, SKIES, Sports ,etc) - ✓ Explains age appropriate programs associated with patron's children - √ Conducts a search for care in CYS Division for immediate openings - ✓ Conducts initial and re-registration of patrons into all CYS Division programs - ✓ Explains Wait List polices and assists with wait list placement - ✓ Determines patron fee category IAW with the latest fee policy - √ Schedules new patrons for program orientations - ✓ Sends eNews publications and messages and contributes to websites of interest to Parents.